-For every woman out there over age 50 who knows that beauty comes from within, but who also wants to look darn good for your age, this article is for you.
+For every woman out there over age 50 who knows that beauty comes from within, but who also wants to look the best you can, this article is for you.
 And, for those of you curious about plastic surgery, Botox injections, and fillers, so we'll cover that as well.
-There aren't many miracle fixes in these 14 tips (except maybe for Retin-A), but there is a lot of advice I swear by, a few decent recipes, and an attitude that the years after age 50 are full of wonder and beauty.
+There aren't many miracle fixes in these 14 tips, but there is a lot of advice I swear by, a few decent recipes, and an attitude that the years after age 50 are full of wonder and beauty.

 Wear Sunscreen Every Day

 I know it's tedious to constantly hear about the importance of sunscreen, but if there is one beauty rule I'd tell my 15-year-old self it's to wear a decent sunscreen every day.
 Nothing damages your skin more than exposure to the sun.
 It's the number one cause of skin cancer and a major cause of brown spots and wrinkles.

 Here's the catch: not all sunscreens are equal.
 You should choose a sunscreen of at least 30 SPF and you should choose one that blocks UVA and UVB rays.

 Three things to remember once you've found the right a sunscreen: